OT/ICS Vulnerability Management for Power Grids

 Our IDS StationGuard and its central management system GridOps work perfectly together: while GridOps provides the management interface for StationGuard’s sensors across the grid, StationGuard collects all the data and analyzes it.

 StationGuard allows robust asset inventory management with comprehensive and rich data per asset.
+It meticulously collects all asset details but only displays vulnerabilities which are relevant to you.
 This is crucial to successful vulnerability management.

 GridOps is a component of StationGuard that provides additional management and features, such as grid-level asset inventory, alert dashboard, sensor management, centralized user management, vulnerability management, and reporting.